st3v3nmw/lsfr.io/content/reference/testing.md

 JSON("role", Is("leader"), Not(Is("follower")), Not(Is("candidate")))
 ```

-All matchers for a field must pass.
-If any matcher fails, the assertion fails.
+All checkers for a field must pass.
+If any checker fails, the assertion fails.

 ## Timing